microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

 <img src="images/13.png" />

-In the following example, MyHealthClinic Team backlogs expanded, two items are scheduled for delivery in Sprint 5.
+In the following example, MHC Team backlogs expanded, 1 item was scheduled for delivery in Sprint 1.

 <img src="images/14.png" />

 You can also quickly see that:

-- MyHealthClinic Team is currently working on Sprint 5 deliverables
+- MHC Team is currently working on Sprint 1 deliverables

-- Sprint 5 began on June 6th and is scheduled to end June 30th
+- Sprint 1 began on July 7th and is scheduled to end July 25th

-- The team expects to deliver the two backlogs shown by the cards
+- The team expects to deliver the backlogs shown by the cards

 A benefit of Delivery Plans is to view multiple teams across your projects that you care about.
-Two main ways to view more teams within the plan view is to collapse all teams to focus on summary data and to minimize the number of fields displayed on cards.